sprugman/screentime/readme.md

  - local server -- any simple static server will do
  - capture viewer -- a single-page web app for viewing the captured screenshots

 Check out the project, create `screens`, `screens/full` & `screens/thumbs` folders inside the project, and run capture.sh in a shell.
 I just leave it running pretty much all the time.
 For the capture viewer, any static server will do.
-The easiest is probably the python one built-in to OSX.
+The easiest is probably the python one built-in to OSX, which you can run by entering `python -m SimpleHTTPServer 8000` in a terminal from the screentime folder and then going to `http://localhost:8000` in a browser.
 More suggestions below.

 ### capture.sh